FusionCache/docs/docs/concepts.md

 <br/>
 <br/>

 ## Fusion Query Language (FQL)
-FQL is just JSON with a particular structure.
+FQL is JSON with a particular structure.

 <br/>
 <br/>